-This was never supposed to be about this specific sin but the way the cultural war has gone we cannot but comment at this point because we will inadvertently being backing a specific world view.
-At this point if we do not stand on the Bible on this issue we will be backing the worldview that makes it out to be not that big of a deal.
-This is about acceptance, if it would stay there that would be one thing but it will not and has not.
-It is coming to the point where Christians either cave or are bigots, as if honest communication is not an option anymore.
-Well it will not be if we continue to only capitulate or say nothing.
+This was never supposed to be about this specific sin but the way the culture war has gone we cannot but comment at this point because we will inadvertently be backing a specific worldview.
+At this point, if we do not stand on the Bible on this issue we will be backing the worldview that makes it out to be not that big of a deal.
+This is about acceptance if it would stay there that would be one thing but it will not and has not.
+It is coming to the point where Christians either cave or are bigots as if honest communication is not an option anymore.
+Well, it will not be if we continue to only capitulate or say nothing.

 But just as we have been approved by God to be entrusted with the gospel, so we speak, not to please man, but to please God who tests our hearts.
 (1 Thessalonians 2:4)

 The fear of man lays a snare, but whoever trusts in the Lord is safe.
 (Proverbs 29:25)

 For they loved the glory that comes from man more than the glory that comes from God.
 (John 12:43)

 Homosexuality is a hot topic not just because it is current but it affects the very lives of people, the very lives of people in a very intimate way.
 As I said before it also speaks to where we are cultural.
 This is something that the church has failed to recognize.
 We think it is a simple sin issue but it affects the way people view themselves and the way they find intimacy.
 It also is indicative that the culture is already in quite a different place.
 This is why we need to be clear on why we believe what we do because it has such an impact.
 And when we communicate it to non-believers we have to understand the subtext of what we are saying and the depth that affects people.

 It is difficult, yes.
 It was a thing in the nineties to say that Christianity was counter-cultural.
 It was fun and almost cool to say that, but well, it finally is.